badgeteam/why2025-hardware/README.md

 ## Authors

-The electronics have been designed by Renze Nicolai from [Nicolai Electronics](https://nicolaielectronics.nl).
+The electronics have been designed by Renze Nicolai from [Nicolai Electronics](https://nicolaielectronics.nl) and Paul Honig.

 A special thanks to all who contributed by helping with the routing and by debugging the hardware design:
  - Paul Honig